kevin-at-datical/liquibase.github.com/documentation/command_line.md

 parameters or the parameter appears to be an incorrect format, then an error message of 'unexpected command parameter' will be logged and the execution will terminate.

-The command line migrator also allows you to
+The command line migrator also allows you to:

 * [perform rollback operations and generate rollback scripts](rollback.html)
 * [generate "diffs"](diff.html)